NAV Calculation Best Practices: A Complete Guide for Private Equity Funds

 5. Implement multi-level review processes

-A review hierarchy—preparer, reviewer, senior approval—reduces the risk of errors and fraud.
+A review hierarchy—preparer, reviewer, senior approval—reduces the risk of errors and fraud, especially when paired with a fractional CFO who can transform financial operations and implement discipline around forecasting and controls.
 Nav oversight is a critical component of fund management, ensuring accurate and compliant NAV reporting.
 Larger funds often establish valuation committees that include independent members to provide additional oversight and challenge assumptions.

 Using independent reviews and audits enhances the credibility and accuracy of NAV calculations.